jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

   0)
 ```

-This will look for the innermost paired brackets and counts the characters up to this point otherwise it leaves the index at 0.
-After this it picks out the block to evaluate using:
+This will look for the innermost paired brackets and counts the characters up to this point; otherwise, it leaves the index at 0.
+After this, it picks out the block to evaluate using:

 ```
 ToEval: REGEX_Replace([Field1], ".{" + ToString(I) + "}(\([^)]+\)|[^(]+).*", "$1")
 ```

 This will either be the entire expression of the inner most bracket.
-Within this bracket, it then either picks the first 2 values and the operator or if in addition first move (denoted by `#1` being true), it hunts for the first `+`:
+Within this bracket, it then either picks the first 2 values and the operator or if in addition first mode (denoted by `#1` being true), it hunts for the first `+`:

 ```
 Ex: REGEX_Replace(Substring([ToEval],Index), "(\(?\d+ [[*+] \d+\)?).*","$1")